-In 2012, Parkland County completed the core of a network of 18 communication towers, ten in the west and eight in the east.
+In 2012, Parkland County completed the core of a network of 20 utility-grade communication towers, six of which have a fiber backhaul to the nearest Alberta SuperNet Point of Presence.
 Capitalized by grants, the towers have power and terrestrial connectivity and are open to operators of first-responder networks, mobile and wireless Internet Service Providers (WISPs), who need only rent space on a tower and install a radio to be in business.
+The towers are designed to allow multiple service providers to collocate on them as well, making it more affordable for companies to provide services in regions with low population density.
 Parkland County has rugged terrain and is heavily forested, so plans call for construction of an “in-fill” network of smaller towers to extend service to even more of the population.
-The business model projects breakeven on operating costs within four years, with the more popular towers in the east helping to subsidize the less popular ones in the west, and take-up by WISPs, systems integrators and government agencies is strong.
+The business model produced breakeven on operating costs within four years, with the more popular towers in the east helping to subsidize the less popular ones in the west, and take-up by WISPs, systems integrators and government agencies has been strong.

 Parkland County has also completed a fiber-to-the-home project in the hamlet of Entwistle.
 The project, built out of the existing underground fiber backbone, was completed in late 2017.
 With the topography of the region making wireless distribution difficult, the county plans to construct another fiber backbone in 2018 to deploy GPON technology to provide fiber to residents in another underserved area of Parkland.

 A Mobile Maker Space